Mozambique’s legal system is based on civil law.

 In parallel with the tax incentives already mentioned, Laws No 27/2014 and 28/2014, both of 23 September 2014, have created tax incentives for the petroleum and mining industries, respectively, providing access to a system of exemption from customs duties on imports of equipment for exploration and exploitation, provided this equipment is not produced in Mozambique, for a period of five financial years.

-Tax consolidation is not available.
+Tax consolidation is not available in Mozambique.

 Any situation of excessive indebtedness towards a non-resident related party may generate non-deductible interest in the proportion above which such excessive indebtedness is deemed to arise.